kaiqilim/DataSciencePortfolio/README.md

 # Welcome!
-A collection of data science projects that I've worked on and find interesting.
+A collection of data science projects that I have worked on and find interesting.